adamkdean/hf-bert/README.md

-# hf-bert
+# hf-text-completion

-HuggingFace BERT example use
+Examples of text completion